Murder of Cynthia Garcia: The murder

-On the evening of Thursday, October 25, 2001, a group of Hells Angels wearing their gang colors were drinking at a bar in Gilbert led by the Mesa chapter president Robert "Bad Bob" Johnson.
+On the evening of Thursday, October 25, 2001, a group of Hells Angels wearing their club colors were drinking at a bar in Gilbert led by the Mesa chapter president Robert "Bad Bob" Johnson.
 When the bar closed at 1:30 am, the Hells Angels returned to their clubhouse in Mesa to continue drinking.
 Amongst those drinking that night were Kramer, Augustiniak and Eischeid.
 The Angels sent out a "prospect" (the second level in an outlaw biker club), Kelby Randolph, on "a scavenger hunt for pussy" as it was phrased as the Angels wanted women for sex.
 In particular, the Angels wanted Randolph to bring an attractive woman in a red dress whom they had seen earlier and whom Randolph failed to find.
 Randolph was then sent in the words of Kramer "in search of any female that he could find".
 Randolph returned with Garcia whom he had found wandering the streets of Mesa.

 Garcia drank prodigious amounts of alcohol from the Angels clubhouse bar and the atmosphere was jovial at first.
 Kramer later testified that Garcia had started to "talk trash" about the Angels under the influence of alcohol.
 Kramer grabbed her by the hair and told her that the Angels would not tolerate abuse of their club within their own clubhouse, especially from a woman.
 Augustiniak complained that "she's acting stupid" and punched Garcia in the face with such force as to knock her straight to the ground.
 According to Kramer in his confession, both Eischeid and Augustiniak then beat Garcia, punching and kicking her while cursing her as a "dumb bitch".
 Kramer wrote that: "She was bleeding and semi-conscious."
 Kramer in his confession stated that he, Augustiniak and Eischeid forced her into the trunk of his automobile.
 Kramer wrote: "Eischeid got in the driver's seat, Augustiniak got in the front passenger seat and I got in the backseat.
 We drove to a remote location in the desert."
 Garcia screamed and kicked from the trunk.
 Augustiniak wanted Garcia to be killed to punish her for insulting the Hells Angels.
 Kramer told the police: "I had an idea what was going to happen and could not believe it."